 - International students may not take courses as non-matriculated students.
 They must be full-time matriculated students to meet immigration regulations.

 - A Schedule of Classes for upcoming semesters is available online through the Academic Tools “Students” menu: webadvisor.pratt.edu

-- Persons interested in certificates or not-for-credit professional development should consider Pratt’s Center for Continuing and Professional Studies.
+- Persons interested in certificates or not-for-credit professional development should consider Pratt’s School of Continuing and Professional Studies.

 Non-degree undergraduate applicants include students taking up to six credits in a semester and visiting students from other institutions of higher education who must attend full-time for a semester or two with the intent of transferring the course credit to their school.
 Neither would be candidates for a degree from Pratt Institute.

 Applicants must provide an official transcript showing proof of a high school degree or GED.
 Those matriculated at another college or university must submit an official transcript of all work completed.

 Acceptance as a non-degree student is based on the applicant's background and ability to complete successfully the work of the course.
 All correspondence is to be through the Registrar’s Office.
 Student’s admittance will be based upon the written permission of the department chairperson.
 Additional documentation including a portfolio or letters of recommendation may be requested by the department for further evaluation.